 'There's no way I'm having this conversation,' I said, adding, 'and stop reading the Daily fucking Mail!'

-I went back in, back to my desk, but utterly divorced from reality as my paranoid little brain, for the first time since college, started questioning how masculine my voice sounded on the phone, or if my wrists seemed a little limp as I pointed at something work-related and spirit-crushing to my colleague.
-I lasted twenty minutes before hiding to compose Mum an email.
-I admitted, after telling her I found her call horrible, offensive and judgmental, that I have no sexual attraction to men and haven't had either a brief or long-term relationship a man and didn't intend to.
-I ended by thanking her for making me feel even more uncomfortable in my own skin than I already am, and she apologised.
-She loved me, she said, and always would no matter what which wound me up as that would've been her (eventual) reply had I said, 'Yeah, you got me, I'm gay.'
+I went back to my desk utterly divorced from reality as my paranoid little brain, for the first time since college, started questioning how masculine my voice sounded on the phone, or if my wrists seemed a little limp as I pointed at something work-related and spirit-crushing to my colleague.
+I lasted twenty minutes before composing an email to Mum.
+I admitted, after telling her I found her call horrible, offensive and judgmental, that I have no sexual attraction to men, and I've never had either a brief or a long-term relationship with men, and neither did I intend to.
+I ended it thanking her for making me feel even more uncomfortable in my own skin than I already am.
+She wrote back to apologise.
+She said she loved me and always would no matter what, which annoyed me as that would've been her (eventual) reply anyway had I said, 'Yeah, you got me Mum, I'm a big fat gay.'